JohnUrban/sciara-project-tools/README.md

 https://www.biorxiv.org/content/10.1101/2020.02.24.963009v1

-This paper contains the first description of Fast5Tools.
+This paper contains the first descriptions of Fast5Tools, Battery, and Lave.